 - New lines (also known as line breaks or carriage returns) should be removed before the data is exported; or

-- The field must be properly escaped by wrapping it in quotation marks; i.e.; when the data is exported, the field should begin with " and end with ", with " characters within the field preceded by \ (backslash) (see Improper escaping above)
+- The field must be properly escaped by wrapping it in quotation marks; for example when the data is exported, the field should begin with " and end with ", with " characters within the field doubled (see Improper escaping above)